Best instant camera in 2021: the best digital and analog options

 Whether it's a retro model or one with a contemporary twist - these are the best instant cameras.

 With ALL of us taking pictures on our phones now, there is something lovely about finding the best instant camera around and taking some photos that you can cherish forever.
 Sometimes the best photos are the ones that aren't clogging up the cloud or your own storage.

 Instant cameras have made a revival, and it is pretty clear why.
 There is something joyful about seeing your photos print seconds after you take them.
 It's immediate satisfaction.
 Use one of the best instant cameras around and the experience is even better.

-They are nostgalgia-packed too.
-Some look almost identical to 1970s models.
-And they force you not to take your photos too seriously.
-Blurry, overexposed images are part of the style.
+They are nostalgia-packed too.
+With some looking almost identical to classic models from the 1970s, there's no better way to capture the present than with a sprinkling of time-defying design.
+Plus, they force you not to take your photos too seriously.
+Blurry, overexposed images are all part of the style.

 Digital instant cameras bypass some of this charm by letting you pick which photos to print, though it does save on paper.
 And let’s be honest, instant film and photo paper is not cheap.
 Each sheet can cost anything from £50p to £2.00.

 So how do you know which one is best?
 It largely depends on what you’re willing to spend, and whether you want the nostalgic feeling of film, or just something a bit more fun.